xinsheng-G/food-van-takeaway/upload_images/readme.txt

+Maybe we don't need this folder anymore, because we are not required to maintain image (avatar, van or snack picture) uploads/changes, Just hard-code online Splash images path to the database entity like `https://source.unsplash.com/rYOqbTcGp1c` also works.
+(Use splash source is recommended by lecturer)

 =============

 Since free version of MongoDB Atlas is quite slow, it is definitely not suitable for images transfer, So, we can upload